 The new Library of Alexandria is a structure resembling a spaceship.
 In 2002, it replaced the largest library in the ancient world.
 Built on a circular plan, it consists of ten floors; four underground and six above-ground.
 Its shape is specifically built: one wall of the building is 32 meters high, and the roof sloping down from it on the opposite side reaches below sea level, which gives the impression of a disk plunging into the water.
 The circular shape of the library has a symbolic meaning.
 According to the architects' assumptions, it means the circle of life - just like the sunrise sun emerges from the sea, reaches its highest point and disappears into the sea again at sunset.
 Inscriptions in 120 languages are carved on the granite wall of the building and there is enough space inside the library for 8 million books.
+A wonderful place that we will visit during our 14-day Egypt Tour.

 This place is not only a Mecca for bibliophiles, the library has four museums and numerous permanent and temporary exhibitions.
 It is worth visiting the Manuscript Museum, which exhibits, among others, ancient papyri, maps and coins, as well as microfilms from the 20th century.
 The Museum of Antiquities is also interesting, showing items excavated from the seabed near the Qaitbay fort, among other things.
 The exhibition also includes relics found during the construction of the new library, such as the head of the Ptolemy III statue and several Islamic exhibits.